TFTGreatMaster/Ele-mind/packages/core/README.md

-The package contains model definition and the middleware infrastructure of the blink-mind.
+The package contains model definition and the middleware infrastructure of the ele-mind.

 # 备忘录